cybernetics-library/distributed-gardens/README.md

 Events/transactions are stored as a single entry with timestamp & data

 - required fields:
-  - `version`: `1`
+  - `ver`: `1`
-  - `timestamp`: unix timestamp (in seconds).
+  - `ts`: unix timestamp (in seconds).
 Can be a float.
   - `from`:
     - `name`: This is a display name of who sent the message.
   - `type`: This is a type of message.
 Currently either only `link` or `seed`
-  - `messages`: a list of messages.
+  - `msgs`: a list of messages.
 All messages must be of the same type.
 Right now we'll try to have one message per entry.
     - Message types:
       - `link`: Defines a link between a person and a kiosk (this is undirected, but we still store from/to because there's a sequence in which who scanned which badge first)
         - `link_from`: Who the person initially linking is